aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 *When enabled, remove default deployment alarm settings* (default)

-When this feature flag is enabled, remove the default deployment alarm settings when creating a AWS ECS service.
+When this featuer flag is enabled, remove the default deployment alarm settings when creating a AWS ECS service.

 | Since | Default | Recommended |